maxwmeiser/PyQt5-explore/README.txt

 README

 Playin around with PyQt5.
+Used the Designer application to create the UI and wrote the code from scratch using a variety of tutorials

 First Page:
   when 'Set Text' push button hit, take text from the text edit and make it the text of label 'Next Page' takes the user to the second page